 The Company was served with a statement of claim by Geophysical Services Incorporated ("GSI") on August 23, 2013 and with an amended statement of claim on June 22, 2017, both relating to the access and disclosure of confidential seismic information.
-GSI is seeking total damages of \$3.4 million.
-During the period, the Company filed an application for Summary Dismissal.
+GSI is seeking total damages of approximately \$3.4 million.
+On February 16, 2018, the Company filed an application for Summary Dismissal.
 The Company has not recorded any liability as management believes a successful claim is not probable.